gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 cause code (specified in {{sctp-Crypto-new-error-causes}}) and additional Cause-Specific EPROTLIST.

-### Error During KEY Handshake (EHANDSHAKE) {#ekeyhandshake}
+### Error During Protection Handshake (EHANDSHAKE) {#ekeyhandshake}

-If the protection engine specifies that KEY handling is implemented inband it may happen that the procedure has errors.
+If the protection engine specifies a hand shake for example for authentication and key management is implemented inband it may happen that the procedure has errors.
 In such case an ERROR chunk will be sent with EPROTECT cause code (specified in
 {{sctp-Crypto-new-error-causes}}) and additional Cause-Specific EHANDSHAKE.
-The error MAY contain further Cause-Specific Informations according to the Cipher Specification.

-### Error in Protection Engines Validation (EVALIDATE) {#evalidate}
+### Failure in Protection Engines Validation (EVALIDATE) {#evalidate}

-An error may occur during protection engine Validation (see {encrypted-state}).
+An Failure may occur during protection engine Validation (see {encrypted-state}).
-In such case an ERROR chunk will be sent with EPROTECT cause code (specified in {{sctp-Crypto-new-error-causes}}) and additional Cause-Specific EVALIDATE.
+In such case an ERROR chunk will be sent with EPROTECT cause code (specified in {{sctp-Crypto-new-error-causes}}) and additional Cause-Specific EVALIDATE to indicate this failure.
+This error MUST be sent with an SCTP abort to terminate the SCTP association.

 ### Timeout During KEY Handshake or Validation (ETMOUT) {#etmout}

 Whenever a T-valid timeout occurs, the SCTP endpoint will send an ERROR chunk with ETMOUT cause (specified in
 {{sctp-Crypto-new-error-causes}}).
 Depending on the state, and additional Cause-Specific code will be added.
-If the protection engine specifies that KEY handling is implemented inband and the T-valid timeout occurs during the handshake the Cause-Specific code to use is EHANDSHAKE.
+If the protection engine specifies that key management is implemented inband and the T-valid timeout occurs during the handshake the Cause-Specific code to use is EHANDSHAKE.
 If the T-valid timeout occurs during the Validation, the Cause-Specific code to use is EVALIDATE.

 ## Critical Error from Protection Engine {#eengine}

-Protection engine MAY inform local SCTP endpoint about errors, in such case it's to be defined in the Cipher Specification document.
-When an Error in the protection engine compromises the protection mechanism, the protection engine shall stop processing data in such a way that the local SCTP endpoint will not be able sending or receiving any chunk for the specified Association.
+Protection engine MAY inform local SCTP endpoint about errors, in such case it's to be defined in the protection engine specification document.
+When an Error in the protection engine compromises the protection mechanism, the protection engine may stop processing data all together, thus the local SCTP endpoint will not be able to send or receive any chunk for the specified Association.
 This will cause the Association to be closed by legacy timer-based mechanism.
 Since the Association protection is compromised no further data will be sent and the remote peer will also experience timeout on the Association.

 ## Non-critical Error in the Protection Engine {#non-critical-errors}

-A non-critical error in the Pprotection engine means that the protection engine is capable of recovering without the need of the whole Association to be restarted.
+A non-critical error in the protection engine means that the protection engine is capable of recovering without the need of the whole Association to be restarted.